Masashi-Ono0611/bugreport-public/omniston-tonco-custom-destination-issue.md

 # Omniston TONCO resolver custom destination issue

-## Title
-Omniston `buildTransfer` fails with Internal server error when using TONCO resolver and custom destination/gasExcess address.

----

 ## Summary

 When using Omniston SDK **with the TONCO resolver** (this resolver is currently mostly chosen by Omniston for TON → tsTON swap), `buildTransfer` fails with an internal server error **only** if I set `destinationAddress` and `gasExcessAddress` to a **custom address** instead of the user wallet.